chenfly256/ChenFly/README.md

 ## Chapter2
 This chapter adds a switching power supply circuit, and the battery voltage can be read through the ADC of STM32.

+## Chapter3
+This chapter adds the function of PWM control motor and the function of analyzing SBUS, and creates an APP to communicate with the flight control.